Prior to arrival

 You can find all open positions in Inari in the municipality's Avoimia työpaikkoja (Open jobs) -page (in Finnish).

 Are you interested in guiding, cooking, waiting, cleaning or working in tourism industry with international customers?
 In Inari, there is plenty of work in tourism and in tourism-related professions.
 Main industries in Inari municipality are tourism, forestry, reindeer husbandry, fishing, education and cold technology, particularly automobile and tire testing.
 There are also many opportunities for healthcare professionals and of course, modern technology enables new opportunities for working remotely.

-If you're planning to start a business in Inari, you can always contact our business advisers and visit Business and development services webpage to get started.
+If you are planning to start a business in Inari, you can always contact our business advisors and visit Business and development services webpage to get started.

 To be able to live in Finland, your livelihood must be ensured.
 If you're moving to Inari to work or to engage in entrepreneurship, you must prove that your work or business provides you with an adequate income when applying for a residence permit or right of residence.